 5. Good ventilation and air flow in the car

 6. Keep cool

 - Monitor for and know the signs of heat stress in dogs (excessive panting, drooling, red gums, vomiting, seizures and collapse), and treat immediately.
-Make sure you read more and hot cars and pets here.
+Read more here.

 - Use air conditioning in the car if needed, or for ute’s, ensure there is shade from a cage roof, or avoid travelling in the middle of the day when it’s hot.